jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 #### DNNClassifier (tf.contrib.learn.DNNClassifier)
 We use a Deep network classifier (with 3 hidden-layers) to classify the iris samples into 3 subclasses.
 We load 150 samples and split it into 120 training data and 30 testing data.

-The 4 features used as the model input:
+The 4 features used as the model input: (image from wiki)
 <div class="imgcap">
 <img src="/assets/tensorflow_basic/iris.png" style="border:none;">
 </div>